 Although the generation of construction waste from the construction sector is inevitable, AB Builders makes every effort to minimise the waste volume.
-The most common waste items generated by the Group include household waste such as wasted paper, as well as construction wastes such as concrete sludge, pebbles, gypsum boards, and waste iron.
-Source separation is always performed by all our employees and subcontractors using designated waste containers for inert and non-inert materials.
+The most common waste items generated by the Group include household waste such as wasted paper.
+Source separation is always performed by all our employees and sub-contractors using designated waste containers for inert and non-inert materials.
 All waste is kept in designated areas to prevent harm to the environment.
 For recyclable inert waste like concrete debris, the Group will maximise the utilisation of the disposed items before disposal and minimise unnecessary ordering for inert materials.